Buoyant yet supportive, the Helix Plus gives big and tall sleepers the comfort they crave while maintaining a healthy spinal alignment.

 Specifically designed for plus size sleepers, the Big Fig delivers on every quality a heavier adult could want (and need) in a mattress.

 20 year limited warranty

 Big Fig specializes in mattresses for larger people, and they deliver.
-Their hybrid design marries support and comfort, providing the best of both worlds.
+Their hybrid design marries support and comfort, providing the best of both worlds and making this one of the best mattresses for stomach sleepers.
 The mattresses also address the higher body temperatures of plus-sized sleepers with cooling technology that activates with body heat to create more airflow.

 Not to mention, it’s said to support up to 2,000 pounds.
 That’s five times the weight of a typical mattress foundation and can support any plus-size person.
 The Big Fig mattress checks all the boxes for bigger sleepers.
 It doesn’t sag, combats overheating, maintains its shape over time, and is reasonably priced, earning it best overall for heavy sleepers.
 The Big Fig comes with a 20-year warranty so you can feel good about investing in this mattress.

 Read our entire Big Fig mattress review to learn more!